blackpuppy/docs/en/getting-started/cakephp-structure.rst

 in MVC a little quicker and more enjoyable.
 Components, Behaviors, and Helpers are classes that provide extensibility and reusability to quickly add functionality to the base MVC classes in your applications.
-Right now we’ll stay at a higher level, so look for the details on how to use these tools later on.
+Right now we'll stay at a higher level, so look for the details on how to use these tools later on.

+.. _application-extensions:

 Application Extensions
 ======================